catam1976/JPASamples/README.md

 JPASamples is a set of JPA related samples.

-  - jpa-issues - demos some JPA specific performance issues.
+  - jpa-issues - demos for some JPA specific performance issues (like the N+1 issue)